Even as Seattle home market dips, heated competition by homebuyers spreads to neighboring counties

 The Eastside condo market also saw substantial activity last month, driven nearly entirely by the opening in September of One88, a new 147-unit luxury condominium building in downtown Bellevue.
 The building had been nearly entirely pre-sold, according to developer Bosa — evidence that “Bellevue is massively underserved by condos,” said Compass broker Jeff Reynolds, who focuses on the condo market.
 “There’s strong demand there.”

-The Seattle condo market, meanwhile, is “presenting a ‘buyer’s market’ opportunity… like we haven’t witnessed since the Great Recession,” said Realogics Sotheby’s International Realty owner Dean Jones in an email.
+The Seattle condo market, meanwhile, is “presenting a ‘buyer’s market’ opportunity … like we haven’t witnessed since the Great Recession,” said Realogics Sotheby’s International Realty owner Dean Jones in an email.
 As condo dwellers upsize into homes, a flood of inventory is lingering for months on the market.

 Still, that hasn’t stopped Seattle condo prices from ticking up slightly over last year, to $497,000.